WarpDrive2036/CMS/README.md

-# Content Management System (CMS)
+# Cotent Management System (CMS)

 ## Prerequisites

-Before you can run locally, ensure that your computer meets the following requirements:
+Before you can run Your CMS Name locally, ensure that your computer meets the following requirements:

 - Node.js: [Download and install Node.js](https://nodejs.org/).
 - PHP: [Download and install the latest version of PHP](https://www.php.net/downloads.php).
+- Database software (e.g., phpMyAdmin, TablePlus) for hosting the database.

 ## Installation